Protection of Civilians Week

-The following speakers will brief the Security Council:
+The following speakers briefed the Security Council:

 H.E.
 Ms. Ellen Johnson Sirleaf, Nobel Peace Laureate, member of the Elders

-The Open VTC provides an opportunity for the Security Council and the wider UN membership to consider the annual report of the UN Secretary-General on the Protection of Civilians in Armed Conflict (S/2020/366).
-It offers an opportunity for an exchange on the current state of the protection of civilians in armed conflict; on enhancing compliance with international humanitarian law and international human rights law and accountability for violations; and on concrete steps for the implementation of the protection of civilians agenda by the Member States, the UN system and civil society, including in the context of new challenges and developments, among them the COVID-19 pandemic.
+The Open VTC provided an opportunity for the Security Council and the wider UN membership to consider the annual report of the UN Secretary-General on the Protection of Civilians in Armed Conflict (S/2020/366).
+It offered an opportunity for an exchange on the current state of the protection of civilians in armed conflict; on enhancing compliance with international humanitarian law and international human rights law and accountability for violations; and on concrete steps for the implementation of the protection of civilians agenda by the Member States, the UN system and civil society, including in the context of new challenges and developments, among them the COVID-19 pandemic.